openvir/virusim/README.md

 The idea is to create a configurable simulation of a viral infection.
 The software is intended to be used inside the browser mainly for educational purposes.
 This project is open-source and non-profit.

+## Why is this project useful?

+While the primary focus for this project will be educational purposes (for example using it in online courses about viruses, immunology and viral infections) there might be further applications possible.

 ## looking for

 Currently we're looking for enthusiastic people who are willing to join this open-source and non-profit project.
 Concretely we're looking for: